 "Treatments are working better than we could have imagined 15 years ago," says Clifton O. "Bing" Bingham, MD, director of the Johns Hopkins Arthritis Center in Baltimore.
-Thanks to good drugs and aggressive treatment, symptoms like painful, swollen joints and fatigue may go away, at least for a while, in some people, he says.
+Thanks to aggressive treatment, symptoms like painful, swollen joints and fatigue may go away, at least for a while, in some people, he says.

 What to Expect From Treatment

 As soon as your doctor tells you that you have RA, you'll probably start taking medicine, even if you don’t feel that bad.

 "RA can cause irreversible joint damage in the first 3 to 6 months after you're diagnosed," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Center at the Cleveland Clinic.
 "There's not a lot of time to wait."

 Doctors recommend a “DMARD,” a disease-modifying antirheumatic drug, for everyone with RA.
 These drugs ease symptoms and slow down or stop the disease from getting worse.
 Unlike some RA treatments that treat only the pain, a DMARD treats the overactive immune system that harms healthy tissue.

 Most people start with a DMARD called methotrexate.
 "It's tried and true," Husni says.
 "We have a lot of experience with it and know how to manage the side effects."